criteo/criteo-api-python-sdk/sdks/retailmedia_2023-07/docs/CampaignApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **fetch_proposal**
-> RetailMediaExternalv1ProposalStatusModelResponse fetch_proposal(id)
+> ProposalStatusModelResponse fetch_proposal(id)

-Fetch the status of a proposal to modify a Preferred Deal Line Item.
+Includes the state of the proposal, the status of the booking and approval, as well as any comments explaining why it might have been rejected.

 ### Example